wp-plugins/wpdudes-survey/readme.txt

 == Frequently Asked Questions ==

-= How to create a survey? =
+= How can I create a survey? =

 After installing the Plugin, you can see a "WPDudes Survey" in your WordPress Admin panel on the left sidebar menu.
-Click on that, and click on the "Create Survey Link".
-Enter the details of the Survey and WoHo you are done!
+Click that, and click the "Create Survey Link".
+Enter the details of the Survey and you're done!

-= How to check results of the survey? =
+= How can I check results of the survey? =

-To view the results, you have to wait till the appropriated amount of users submitted their feedback.
-Since this is completely anonymous survey, even admin cannot view results before appropriated percentage of submissions are done.
+To view the results, you have to wait until the appropriated amount of users have submitted their feedback.
+Since this is a completely anonymous survey, even the admin cannot view the results before the appropriated percentage of submissions is complete.

-= How to delete a survey? =
+= How can I delete a survey? =

-In order to delete a survey, you just have to click on the big red button named as DELETE on the listing of the surveys.
+In order to delete a survey, just click the big red button called DELETE on the listing of the surveys.

-= I don't have wordpress installed, what should I do? =
+= I don't have WordPress installed, what should I do? =

-If you don't have wordpress and have a custom script or other CMS installed, either you can install WP and move to WP or you can contact us at support@wpdudes.com and ask for custom version of this plugin to work on your script.
+If you don't have WordPress and have a custom script or other CMS installed, you can either install WP and move to WP, or you can contact us on support@wpdudes.com and ask for a custom version of this plugin to work on your script.

+== Screenshots ==

+1. Create Survey from Admin Panel
+2. Fill Survey
+3. View Survey from Admin Panel
+4. View Results
+5. View Results Chart

+== Changelog ==

+= 1.0.4 =
+* Updated FAQ and Added Screenshots

+= 1.0.3 =
+* Major Bug Fix

+= 1.0.2 =
+* Minor Bug Fix

+= 1.0.1 =
+* Minor Bug Fix